andreasWallner/recipe-markdown/README.md

 inspired by the recipes used in the cookbook 'Modernist cuisine'.

-We prefer the format because it seems clearer, enables one to use much shorter descriptions, and to some degree also prevent common mistakes like ingredients missing in either the instructions or the ingredient list.
+We prefer the format because it seems clearer, enables one to use much shorter descriptions, and to some degree also prevents common mistakes like ingredients missing in either the instructions or the ingredient list.

 Usage Pattern
 -------------